 - 1. Prepare to evacuate to ensure everyone's safety.
 Have a well understood plan of action for evacuation.
 Have a place outside where everyone is to meet. - 2.
 Close air inlet on stove. - 3.
 Call local fire department.
 Have a fire extinguisher handy.
 Contact your local municipal or provincial fire authority for further information on how to handle a chimney fire.
 It is most important that you have a clearly understood plan on how to handle a chimney fire. - 4.
 After the chimney fire is out, the chimney must be cleaned and checked for stress and cracks before starting another fire.
-Also check combustibles around the chimney and the roof. - The services of a competent or certified installer, (certified by the Wood Energy Technical Training program (WETT) in Canada, Hearth Education Foundation (HEARTH) in U.S.A.,) are strongly recommended.
+Also check combustibles around the chimney and the roof. - The services of a certified installer/Chimney Sweep (from one of the associations listed below), is strongly recommended to inspect and service your Chimney system